Policy Research

 research to estimate quality of decisions to award pensions for the Canada

-Pension Plan (Disability Component); SPR's 1991 work to estimate an "actualization line" (inverted
+Pension Plan (Disability Component); research to estimate an "actualization line" (inverted

-poverty line) for persons with disabilities; and SPR's 1981 examination of patterns of
+poverty line) for persons with disabilities; and examination of patterns of

 Federal-Provincial cost-sharing, in relation to the Ontario Work Incentives